reveurmichael/machine_learning/Readme.md

 One student has access to DB, the other one not, via IAM control.

-S3 should be present here as well.
+S3 should be present in the project as well.
 IAM for S3.

 Videos to be made with Zhu Xinning.